laher/someutils/README.md

  * Mainly intended as Unix-like commands for Windows, but cross-platform anyway.
  * Covers similar ground to coreutils, but not intended as a replacement.
 (Won't ever support all commands & options).
  * Just because.
+ * New in v0.5: you can use coreutils as a pure-Go alternative to cmd.Exec. e.g.

+	e := someutils.Pipeline(some.Cat("file.txt"), some.Tr("a", "b"))
+	someutils.CollectErrors(e, 2)

+ * WARNING: v0.5 branch is still in development.
+The API will still change before release.

 Installation.
 ---------